Published: May 26, 2021 | Last Updated: December 6, 2024

 A window will appear where you can name the MOGRT file, change the file destination, etc.

 For simplicity, keep the file Destination in the Local Templates Folder.
-This is where all pre-installed MOGRT files are stored and will make it easier to find later.
+This is where all pre-installed MOGRT files are stored, and it will be easier to find later.

 You can change this if you are a more advanced user.